CodeDccc/FwFinalProj/README.md

 I had to use CSS to format the layout and fonts of my pages – this is a separate page on its own and it is without its own folder, which is in the static folder.

-So my overall project if about some aspects of Michael Jordan’s life and at the end of the website, you have to pick a shoe and enter your shoe size to win a pair of Jordan’s.
+So my overall project is about some aspects of Michael Jordan’s life and at the end of the website, you have to pick a shoe and enter your shoe size to win a pair of Jordan’s.